 By the late 2000s, advances in radiation therapy allowed surgeons to place specialized balloon devices at the time of lumpectomy surgery to deliver radiation treatments.
 Called brachytherapy, this procedure allows radiation to be completed in as little as five days instead of the traditional six weeks.

-The Affinity Medical Group general surgeons are always at the forefront of breast cancer surgery.
+Our general surgeons are always at the forefront of breast cancer surgery.
+We were the first in the Fox Valley to offer image-guided stereotactic needle biopsies and sentinel lymph node biopsies.
 We provide carefully coordinated care with medical and radiation oncologists and plastic surgeons.
-We were the first in the Fox Valley to offer image-guided stereotactic needle biopsies and sentinal lymph node biopsies.
-We are the only center in the Valley offering balloon brachytherapy.

 Schedule an appointment for special breast cancer services at the location nearest you: